 Q: We have just a short time in Paris.
 What are things, or places, that we shouldn’t miss?

-A: If you have a specific area of interest (say, “Paris ice cream”), use the Search engine at the site, to find results.
-You’ll also find these posts interesting: 10 Insanely Delicious Things You Shouldn’t Miss in Paris, Rue Montorgueil, and Paris Favorites.
+A: If you have a specific area of interest (such as, “Paris ice cream”), use the Search engine on this site to find results, in the upper right corner.
+You’ll also find these posts interesting: 10 Insanely Delicious Things You Shouldn’t Miss in Paris, the Rue Montorgueil, the rue de Martyrs, the Marche d’Aligre, and Paris Favorites.

 Q: We want to book a private tour with you.
 When are you available?